vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /02 - Sample-based Learning Methods/Week_1_notes.md

 + Can be used to learn optimal behavior directly from interaction with the environment, with no model of the environment’s dynamics.
++ Can be used with simulation or sample models.
++ It is easy and efficient to focus Monte Carlo methods on a small subset of the states.
+A region of special interest can be accurately evaluated without going to the expense of accurately evaluating the rest of the state set.
++ They may be less harmed by violations of the Markov property.
+This is because they do not update their value estimates on the basis of the value estimates of successor states.
+In other words, it is because they do not bootstrap.